The Toxic Spectre of Misogyny and How It Affects Our Teens.

 Be aware of what you say and the beliefs underpinning your views on sexism – they may surprise you.

 Have a no tolerance policy for sexist, homophobic and racist slurs in schools and other places of education.
-Be consistent and serious in dealing with those who use terms that isolate a group of people.
+Be consistent and serious in dealing with those who use the terms that isolate a group of people.

 Teach our kids what to say and do if faced with sexism.

-Teach your child to be a critical consumer of media and culture: Help your teen in spotting and critically examine troubling male roles, attitudes, and behaviours in our culture.
+Teach your child to be a critical consumer of media and culture: Help your teen in spotting and critically examining troubling male roles, attitudes, and behaviours in our culture.
 Why do many women continue to be subject to sexual harassment in the workplace?
 Why do men continue to outnumber women in critical roles in politics and business?
 What are effective ways of combating entitled male attitudes that diminish or degrade females?

-The brilliant producer, and writer Stephen Sondheim once wrote the lyrics “Be careful the things you say, children will listen, careful the things you do children will see and learn...”
+The brilliant producer, writer Stephen Sondheim once wrote the lyrics “Be careful the things you say, children will listen, careful the things you do children will see and learn...”
 It has always resonated with me.

 Vicky Pond Dunlop